Want to make a book nook that will get your kids excited to read? Create a cozy place for them to read. One that is inviting and comfortable.

 1. START WITH PILLOWS

 Lori started with a large Pottery Barn beanbag pillow.
 I have two at my house and LOVE them.
-The price may seem daunting at first but these last forever and don’t loose their stuffing.
+The price may seem daunting at first but these last forever and don’t lose their stuffing.
 (P.S.
 They make excellent “sandwiches” if you have more than one.)

 2. ADD A CANOPY